centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 ### Limitations

-Centreon Monitoring Agent is in Beta Phase.
-The following limitations need to be considered :
 The Centreon Monitoring Agent is in Beta Phase.
 The following limitations need to be considered :
 * The scope of supervision supported is limited, new (native) controls will be introduced in the final version.
 * Manual configuration is required.
 In the final version, this will be possible via the user interface and largely automated.

 ### OS supportés

-The CMA can be installed on and monitor the following OSs:
 The CMA can be installed on and monitor the following OSs:

 <Tabs groupId="sync">